 This SIN enhancement is being rolled out now based on feedback from industry and our agency partners.
-Vendors have shown a preference for IT Schedule 70 for the purchase of wireless; however, have stated that their broader mobility acquisition requirements were not being met.
+Vendors have shown a preference for MAS Information Technology for the purchase of wireless; however, have stated that their broader mobility acquisition requirements were not being met.
 This action responds to their request for a path to centralized buying.

 At a minimum, an RFQ must include the description and quantity of supplies to be delivered or the services to be performed and the evaluation criteria upon which the evaluation will be based.